jiezhou-2/lglasso/README.md

 heterogeneous models is that heterogeneous models contain individual level random effects while homogeneous models treat all individuals as i.i.d samples.
 For details of the definitions and its usage, please check the reference and link below.
+If you have any questions, please email *<chowstat@gmail.com>*.
+I will get back to you at my earliest convenience.

 </div>